 F. Measures related to the investigation of cases of transnational organized crime

-Does your country’s domestic legal system, within its possibilities and under the conditions prescribed by its domestic law for the purpose of effectively investigating and combating organized crime, in particular, and in accordance with article 20, paragraph 1, allow for the appropriate use of, special investigative techniquessuch as:
+Does your country’s domestic legal framework, within its possibilities and under the conditions prescribed by its domestic law for the purpose of effectively investigating and combating organized crime, in particular, and in accordance with article 20, paragraph 1, allow for the appropriate use of, special investigative techniques. such as:

 (a) Controlled delivery?